iCliniq Logo

 • Cholesterol Stones: These gallstones are mainly composed of undissolved cholesterol and contain many other components.
 They are the most common, making up to 80 % of gallstones.
 These are usually yellow-green.

 • Pigment Stones: They are made up of bilirubin.
-These are smaller and darker and can be black or dark brown in color.
+These are smaller and darker and can be black or dark brown.

-• Mixed Composition Stones: They contain varying proportions of cholesterol, bilirubin, and other substances such as calcium carbonate, calcium phosphate, and calcium palmitate.
+• Mixed Composition Stones: They contain different proportions of cholesterol, bilirubin, and other substances like calcium carbonate, calcium phosphate, and calcium palmitate.

 What Are the Risk Factors of Gallstones?